There are many different ways of making coffee and stove top coffee is one of them.

 - Dissemble the entire Moka pot

-- Fill the bottom with water (up to the little nail you see on the upper side)
+- Fill the bottom chamber with water

-- Add ground coffee to filter
+- Add ground coffee into filter

 - Place the filter into the bottom part of the Moka pot

-- Twist the top and bottom part together until sealed tightly and securely (you don’t want to be sloppy when doing this!
-Once I had coffee exploding all over my stove!)
+- Twist the top and bottom part together until sealed tightly and securely

-- Place the stovetop espresso onto the stove and turn on the heat
+- Place the stovetop espresso onto the stove and turn on the heat (low-medium heat)

 - Serve while warm and enjoy!